Dudung Abdurachman

-General Dudung Abdurachman OLH (born 19 November 1965) is an Indonesian Army general who currently serves as the Chief of Staff of the Indonesian Army (Kasad).
+General (Ret.)
+Dudung Abdurachman (born 19 November 1965) is an Indonesian Army general who previously served as the 33rd Chief of Staff of the Indonesian Army (Kasad).
 He graduated from the Indonesian Military Academy (Akmil) in 1988 beginning his career in the infantry.
-He was appointed as Commander of Kodam Jaya on 27 July 2020, then in 25 May 2021, appointed as commander of the Kostrad.
+He was appointed Commander of Kodam Jaya on 27 July 2020, then on 25 May 2021, appointed as Commander of the Kostrad.

-Dudung gained media attention in late 2020 for his anti-Islamism statements and standoff against radical groups such as the Islamic Defenders Front (FPI).
+Dudung gained media attention in late 2020 for his anti-radicalism statements and standoff against extremist groups such as the Islamic Defenders Front (FPI).
 Furthermore, as Commander of Kodam Jaya, he instructed soldiers under his command to take down provocative banners and posters related to the Islamic Defenders Front (FPI) throughout Jakarta, due to the inability of the civilian authorities.
 This action then sparked controversy.

+Honours

+Abdurachman was appointed an Honorary Officer of the Order of Australia on 9 October 2023 for distinguished service as the Chief of Staff of the Indonesian Army in enhancing the relationship and interoperability between the Australian Army and the Indonesian Army.